 Though we can’t cover their entire bodies, the fly mask protects the areas that fleas like to congregate on the delicate areas like the eyes and ears.
 The masks are not just a summer wardrobe outfit because other than the summer fleas, and they protect horses from other biting insects all through.

-Are There Other Reason Why Horse Owners Cover Their Faces?
+Are There Other Reasons Why Owners Cover Their Horses Faces?

 Riders use the masks on horses to:

 Prey animals, horses included, use monocular vision as an adaptive feature against predators.
 They can use both eyes separately for a better view and perception.
 This monocular vision enables the horse to see around 350 degrees.
 The problem is that when you want the horse to be on a specific task in front, they’d have to lift their head to focus.